Bulk flowchart icon

 visustin.exe "c:\path\myjob.vjb"

-Note: By default, a job file lists the actual source files that were originally selected for the job.
+Note: By default, a .vjb file lists the source file names that were originally selected for the job.
 As you develop your program further, you will add new source files to your project directory.
 The new files will not show up on the flowcharting job automatically.
-To define a job that flowcharts all the source files in your project directory or directories, you need to manually edit the job file to list directory names, not individual files.
+To define a job that flowcharts all files, both new and old, edit the .vjb file manually to list directory names instead of individual files.
 Fortunately, this is straightforward to accomplish.
 The instructions for doing this are later on this page.

 Creating and editing .vjb job files